-A pink blanket, a plain white T-shirt, some socks.
-If I were to guess, a girl would be living here.
+A pink blanket; if I were to guess, a girl would be living here.
 Just beneath that balcony, there was a tarp stretched out to provide shade over a round table and a few chairs.
 Aside from the rather morbid title, the building looked almost... inviting.

 It was at that moment that I stopped thinking about it.
 I instead thought about something else.

 Why was I still here?

 I did the cliched thing and pinched myself on the arm.
 All that did was leave a patch of red skin on my arm.
 And hurt a bit.

 That did it.
 If I wasn't going to wake up, I could try to leave on my own.
 I turned around and walked in the opposite direction of the bench on the broken pier.

 … only there was no where to walk.

 The same broken, disjointed railing that surrounded the pier and house blocked off the road leading away from it all.
 For no reason, as there was no where else to walk beyond the railing.

 There was only more ocean.
 Far as I could see.
 And those same jutting pillars in the distance.

 As my heart sank in my chest, only the sounds of the seagulls in the air seemed to comfort me.